 Sensory Snowshoeing

 Imagine yourself in a snowy forest.
 Notice the patterns of light and shadow on the snow.
-Cup your ears forward with your hands, like deer ears, to amplify the forest sounds.
-The breeze rustling in the pine trees?
+Cup your ears forward with your hands, like deer ears, to amplify the forest sounds: The breeze rustling in the pine trees?
 The crunch of your snowshoes?
 Listen to the silence between the sounds.
 Inhale the scent of evergreen needles on cool crisp air.
 Discover the distinct texture of each tree's bark.
 There's so much to notice...

 We are available to guide you every day of the week.
-Book early so we are available on the day of your choice.
+Book early to ensure we are available on the day of your choice.
+Driving directions and recommendations for what to wear and bring will be sent with your booking confirmation.

 About Us